PrestaShop/prestashop-specs/back-office/wishlist.md

 - When a user adds a product from a list page (where they cannot select a combination), the product added to the wishlist is the "default" product combination.
 That is, the product is added with its default combination and quantity.
 - If the user selects a combination in the product sheet, then this combination is added, not the "default" product combination

-Customizable products :
+Customizable products:
-No matter if the user has filled his customization or not, when he adds his customizable product to his favorites, it will be saved without his customization.
+- Whether the user has filled his customization or not, when he adds a customizable product to his favorites, it is saved without the customization.
-If it is a product with a required customization then the user will not be able to add this product to the cart without going back to the product sheet (see US Add to cart) > he will have to click on the CTA Customize in order to be redirected to the product sheet, fill in the customization and then add it to the cart.
+- If the product requires customization, then the user will not be able to add this product to cart without going back to the product page (see US Add to cart) > he will have to click on the CTA 'Customize in order' to be redirected to the product page, fill in the customization, and add it to cart.

-Since the customisation is not registered in the wishlist, it will not be possible to add the same product twice but with different customisations.
-The product will only appear once in the wishlist.
+Since the customization is not registered in the wishlist, it will not be possible to add the same product twice but with different customizations.
+The product only appears once in the wishlist.

 Logged-in user:
 For a logged-in user, when clicking on the heart, a pop-in is displayed offering them the option to add this product to: